 Cases in point:

-- For GOTV outreach, agents can use click to call to phone people and ask them to vote
+- For GOTV outreach, agents can use the click-to-call button to phone people and ask them to vote

 - For volunteer recruitment or outreach